Gennifer Flowers to reopen French Quarter club

-NEW ORLEANS (WGNO) — Gennifer Flowers announced this afternoon (July 26) on social media that she will reopen her cabaret club in the French Quarter.
+NEW ORLEANS (WGNO) — Gennifer Flowers announced on July 26 on social media that she will reopen her cabaret club in the French Quarter.

 In 2002, Flowers first opened the club on St. Louis Street, where she also sang.
 She says it will reopen at the same location and under the same name, the Kelsto Club.